refaktor/rye/INTRO_1.md

-# Introducing Rye for Python programmers #1
+# Introducing Rye to Python programmers

 Python is a clear, understood language that many people know.
 So I will try using Python examples to introduce some basic ideas in Rye.